 The fundamental structuring unit of modeling in Modelica is the class.
 Classes provide the structure for objects, also known as instances.
 Classes can contain equations which provide the basis for the executable code that is used for computation in Modelica.
 Conventional algorithmic code can also be part of classes.
 All data objects in Modelica are instantiated from classes, including the basic data types – Real, Integer, String, Boolean – and enumeration types, which are built-in classes or class schemata.
 Declarations are the syntactic constructs needed to introduce classes and objects (i.e., components).
 Source: modelica.org

-A failure in the compilation process means that the Modelica code couldn’t be converted to executable code.
-This is can be due to an error in the Modelica code so that it cannot be interpreted properly, or that the specified model is for some reason not possible to formulate as a DAE (Differential Algebraic Equations).
+Compilation error a failure in the compilation process means that the Modelica code couldn’t be converted to executable code.
+This is can be due to an error in the Modelica code so that it cannot be interpreted properly, or that the specified model is for some reason not possible to formulate as a DAE.
 If compilation of a model fails, Modelon Impact will provide an error log that will aid in identifying the problem.

-A connector is a specialized Modelica class that defines how components interact.
-In contrast to signal based modeling tools, a connection in Modelica typically carry information both ways.
+A Connector is a specialized Modelica class that define how components interact.
+In contrast to signal based modeling tools, a connection typically carry information both ways in Modelica.
 A connector may define one or more variables, and certain variable types (flow and stream) are available for connectors.
 Connectors don’t impose causality for variables.
 When two components are connected by dragging a line from one connector to the other, a “connect statement” is created.
 In the compilation process, the connect statement is converted to equations depending on the variables types in the connector.
 Ordinary variables are set equal to each other, and for flow variables the sum is computed and set equal to zero.

-Differential-algebraic system of equations, is a system of equations that contains differential equations and/or algebraic equations.
+DAE – Differential-algebraic system of equations, is a system of equations that either contains differential equations and algebraic equations.
 Modelica is a high-level language for specifying DAEs.

 A desktop computer is a personal computer designed for regular use at a single location.
-A Desktop installation of Modelon Impact refers to the installation only being available in a specific computer.
+A Desktop installation of Modelon Impact refers t the installation only being available in a specific computer.

-Area to the right of Model Canvas used to configure model, set up experiments and access simulation results.
+The detail panel area to the right of Model canvas is used to configure model, set up experiments and access simulation results.

-The diagram layer of a model shows all component model instances, connections and other objects with a Diagram-annotation.
-The diagram layer is rendered from component model icon layers, component instances location annotations and line annotations of connect statements.
-It’s also possible to edit the model directly in the diagram layer.
+The Diagram layer or the Diagram View of a class/model shows all component model instances, connections and other objects with a Diagram annotation.
+The Diagram layer is rendered from component model icon layers, component instances location annotations, and line annotations of connect statements.
+It’s also possible to edit the model directly in the Diagram layer.
 If components are added, moved or removed, the corresponding changes are immediately applied to the Modelica code by Modelon Impact.
-The diagram layer is a powerful way of visualizing an equation-based model.
+The Diagram layer is a powerful way of visualizing an equation-based model.

 A digital twin is a virtual representation that serves as the real-time digital counterpart of a physical object or process.
 Digital Twin in Wikipedia

-A model of a system or component that describe how the system will behave over time.
-In Modelica this means that the time-derivative of at least one variable is involved in the model equation.
+Dynamic model is a model of a system or component that describe a least some aspect of the system dynamics, I.e. how the system will behave over time.
+In Modelica this means that the time-derivative of at least one variable is involved in some model equation.

-– means simulating a dynamic model over time, I.e. answering the question if I start at a certain time in a certain (dynamic) state, what will the (dynamic) state be in a future point in time.
-Technically this means numerical integration with respect to time for the dynamic state varaibles, that the dynamic model gives derivatives for.
+Dynamic simulation means simulating a dynamic model over time, I.e. answering the question if I start at a certain time in a certain (dynamic) state, what will the (dynamic) state be in a future point in time.
+Technically this means numerical integration with respect to time for the dynamic state variables, that the dynamic model gives derivatives for.

 Dynamic state variables🔗

-Variables that the numerical solver integrate over time during the simulation.
-Intuitively, they can be seen as the model degrees of freedom, i.e. at any given point in time, all model variables are determined by the values of the dynamic state variables and the boundary conditions.
+Dynamic state variables are the variables that the numerical solver integrate over time during the simulation.
+Intuitively, they can be seen as the model degrees of freedom, I.e. at any given point in time, all model variables are determined by the values of the dynamic state variables and the boundary conditions.

-An experiment is the process of extracting information from a system by exercising its inputs.
+An Experiment is the process of extracting information from a system by exercising its inputs.
 The term can be used for a model that is balanced without assuming any external inputs, e.g. the model includes both boundary conditions and some model that should be solved under said boundary conditions.
-In the Modelon Impact Experiment mode additional experiments can be created from one and the same model, effectively those experiments are sets of model parameters that will be applied to the model in the execution of those experiments.
-Learn more:
+Impact also has an “experimentation mode” where additional Experiments can be created from one and the same model, effectively those experiments are sets of model parameters that will be applied to the model in the execution of those Experiments.

-The Modelica keyword for inheritance.
-A class may extend some other class and thereby apply all of the extended classes objects to itself.
-Inheritance can be seen as a form of copying, but the actual copying doesn’t take place until the model is compiled.
+extends is used.
+A class may extend some other class and thereby applies all of the extended classes objects to itself.
 Inheritance is a powerful concept that allows code-reuse and creation of configurable models.
 Multiple models may inherit the same class (then usually called a base-class), and a model may declare replaceable objects which allows users to change between different classes that inherit a certain base-class.

-Functional Mock-up Interface is an open standard interface for excange of dynamic models.
-Modelon Impact use it to represnt compiled models.
+FMI – Functional Mock-up Interface is an open standard interface for exchange of dynamic models.
+Modelon Impact use it to represent compiled models.

-A Modelica keyword that means that a parameter or constant may no longer be modified i.e. have its value changed, at inheritance or instantiation.
+Final is a Modelica keyword that means that a parameter or constant may no longer be modified (have its value changed) at inheritance or instantiation.
 Normally, parameters and constant values may be changed at inheritance and instantiation.

 Git is an open source distributed version control system.
 Documentation on GIT.

-Grapchical User Interface** allows the user to access Modelon Impact’s functionality through the use of a mouse by clicking of icons and accessing menues in the system.
+GUI – Graphical User Interface allows the user to access Modelon Impact’s functionality through the use of a mouse by clicking of icons and accessing menus in the system.
 Modelon Impact GUI consists of four (4) main areas: App bar, Workspace panel, Details panel and Model canvas.